Ed's Aluminum. MIG Weld Facts and Weld Advice.

-THAN SOPHISTICATED, MORE COSTLY, LESS DURABLE WELD EQUIPMENT.
+THAN FROM THE WELDS MADE WITH THE MORE COSTLY, LESS DURABLE PULSED MIG WELD EQUIPMENT.

-"multi-robot robot cell" line in North America, to weld a large aluminum application.
+"multi-robot robot cell line" utilized in North America to weld a large volume, large aluminum frame fabrications.
 Take a look at the above photo of ABB robots welding aluminum golf cart frames.
-Note these aluminum welds were made without pus pull guns..
+Note my robot aluminum welds were made without the need for push-pull guns.

 Over a decade later, in contrast to more than 80% of the robots in the auto industry welding

 simple "carbon steel" parts, the four robots I set welding aluminum frames have achieved